UEFA Euro 1992: Group stage

 Results.
-Yugoslavia (stripes) qualified and were going to participate as FR Yugoslavia, but banned and replaced by Denmark.
+Yugoslavia (stripes) qualified and were going to participate as FR Yugoslavia, but was banned and replaced by Denmark.
 CIS (yellow on the right side of the map) qualified as Soviet Union.

 The teams finishing in the top two positions in each of the two groups progress to the semi-finals, while the bottom two teams in each group were eliminated from the tournament.

 All times are local, CEST (UTC+2).

 Tiebreakers

 If two or more teams finished level on points after completion of the group matches, the following tie-breakers were used to determine the final ranking: